 Obviously, that means the Newsstand Editions could be returned back to the publisher.

 Arguably, Direct Edition comics are more sought-after because they would have been treated more carefully, as they wouldn’t have been placed in spinner racks, for example, and more likely to have been bagged and boarded.
 Direct Editions were also bought by the dealer at a lower price presenting another reason to why dealers were unable to return them.

 That being said, do you remember The Amazing Spider-Man #36?
 It was called the “Black Issue” as it was a tribute to the events of 9/11.
 I personally own a copy of that comic.
 Comic book dealers would have received one without a barcode on the cover at all.
 I bought mine at a local variety store which did have a barcode on the cover.

 Believe it or not, if you have a good quality copy of that book WITH a barcode, it’s actually WORTH MORE because it is considered rare to find good-quality copies of Newsstand Edition comics.
 That “rule” really only applies to key issues of books, for the most part.
 Ultimately, it depends on the buyer.

 As I said before, Direct Edition dealers/comic book store owners were not able to scan the comics.
 The funny thing about that is most Direct Edition carriers did not have scanners for barcodes at the time.
 The technology simply wasn’t there yet or was too expensive for the comic shop owner to take on!

-Due to the lack of technology from many of the comic dealers, Marvel replaced the barcodes with things like the Spider-Man head, or DC with Batman.
+Due to the lack of technology from many of the comic dealers, Marvel replaced the Direct Edition barcodes with things like the Spider-Man head, or DC with Batman.
 On top of that, it was a way to promote extra little tidbits.
 Who doesn’t remember “50 Years of Captain America”, or “Spider-Man’s 35th Anniversary”?
 It was printed on every comic where the barcode should be.
 It made more sense to put those on Direct Edition books anyway as the readers would be more familiar with what’s happening in their comic book universe rather than a random person purchasing a book at a corner store.